-Key information for the competition and how to apply can be found below.
+Team registrations have now closed.
+See key information about the competition and how to submit your final proposal below.
 Please refer to the full Regulations document for further guidance.

 Key info about the competition